Investment Property Mortgage Rates What Should You Expect To Pay

 The equity you build in this property can help you finance the next investment and the next one after that.
 So while your interest rate may be higher than on your primary home, the gains you make could far exceed what you pay.

-Lenders want to make sure that you are financially able to pay the monthly mortgage and costs associated with the property, including property taxes, maintenance and upkeep, and normal costs associated with an investment property, such as advertising to attract tenants.
+Lenders want to make sure that you are financially able to pay the monthly mortgage and costs associated with the property, including property taxes, maintenance and upkeep as well as normal costs associated with an investment property, such as advertising to attract tenants.

 Lenders will likely want to see the following:

-In most cases, the minimum credit score lenders will look for on an investment property transaction is 620.
-This is the same credit score conventional primary residence loans require.
+In most cases, the minimum credit score that lenders will look for on an investment property transaction is 620.
+This is the same credit score Conventional primary residence loans require.

-But here’s the kicker: 620 is the minimum credit score allowed for a conventional investment property loan.
-Some lenders may require a 640 or higher as their minimum, and you may need a 700 or higher to be eligible for more competitive interest rates.
+However, that's just the minimum for some lenders; others may require a 640 or higher as their minimum, and you may need a 700 or higher to be eligible for more competitive interest rates.

 Investment property mortgages also require a higher down payment than primary residence loans.
 Again, this is due to the increased risk.